 - a.
 Obtain damage assessment surveys of affected areas and determine the kinds of services that must be provided. - b.
-Manage Red Cross Mass Care (feeding and sheltering) including 24hour Disaster Health Services (physical and mental) for evacuees and to support personnel if their (support personnel) current plans are insufficient or need augmentation.
+Manage Red Cross Mass Care (feeding and sheltering) including 24-hour Disaster Health Services (physical and mental) for evacuees and to support personnel if their (support personnel) current plans are insufficient or need augmentation. - c.

-- c.
 Provide food at fixed and mobile feeding stations. - d.
 Provide emergency information concerning welfare to evacuees. - e.
 Assist government agencies in disseminating official warnings. - f.
 Maintain a current inventory of ARC owned equipment and supplies and of available sources for additional supplies and equipment. - g.
-Maintain or establish agreements with organizations which have shelter facilities to be used for disaster mass care operations. - h.
-Recruit and train disaster personnel and maintain rosters of available paid and volunteer staff.
+Maintain or establish agreements with organizations which have shelter facilities to be used for disaster mass care operations.